Last Updated May 2016

 Plan 2 contribution rates are variable.
 The Pension Funding Council adopts contribution rates and periodically adjusts them to reflect the overall cost of the plan.
 The Legislature has the final decision on contribution rates.
-In July 2015, the council set the contribution rate at 6.12 percent.
+See the current rates.

 In Plan 3, the amount you contribute depends on the contribution rate option you choose.
 Plan 3 features six contribution rate options that, once selected, can only be changed if you change employers.